 Advisory: English 43 with a grade of "C" or better, or equivalent, or Assessment Skill Level W4.
 This course in Tagalog is the first in its language sequence.
 This is an entry-level course to the Filipino language and culture.
 In this interactive course, students use the language through speaking, listening, reading, and writing at the novice level.
 Basic language structures, appropriate forms of address, and vocabulary for communication are examined and explored.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer Course List.
+UC Transfer Limitation: Corresponds to two years of high school study.